gamecreature/sticky_params/README.md

 end
 ```

-## Releease 2.0.0
+## Release 2.0

-Release 2.0.0 converts hashes to ActionController::Parameters.
+Release 2.0 converts hashes to ActionController::Parameters.
-This make using the of strong parameter permit constructs possible.
+This make using the of strong parameter permit construct possible.

 To get the 1.0 behaviour, you can add the following to your ApplicationController.